-The Prenatal Diagnostic Center at UCSF provides comprehensive counseling, screening and diagnostic testing for fetal defects.
-The decision to make use of these services in unique for each woman and her partner.
-We are committed to providing the information and support that patients need to make the choices that are right for them.
+The Prenatal Diagnostic Center at UCSF Medical Center provides comprehensive counseling, screening and diagnostic testing for fetal disorders.
+The decision to make use of these services is unique for each woman and her partner.
+Therefore, we are committed to providing the information and support patients need to make the choices that are right for them.

 In addition to providing the most advanced testing available today, the Prenatal Diagnostic Center is working to develop new and less invasive methods for the screening and diagnosis of genetic and chromosomal disorders.
 Research studies are available for women interested in participating.